raeslab/dyspyosis/README.md

 number of times samples will be rarefied) to a large number (the number of samples x rarefication_count should be > 10k) and increase the number of ```epochs``` to 4000.

+**Note**: Depending on your system, you might need to set an environmental variable ```CUDA_VISIBLE_DEVICES``` to "0" before loading dyspyosis to use the GPU.
+Try this in case CUDA is installed, but you get an error that no CUDA device was found.

 ```python
 import pandas as pd
 from dyspyosis import Dyspyosis